capybara1/DiagnosticsDemo/README.md

 Quality:
 - Not noisy
-- May use semantic/structured logging (depending on design)
+- Semantic/structured logging if required

 Performance:
 - Should not affect performance